BHS in Clinical and Diagnostic Sciences with Emphasis in Clinical Laboratory Science

-Clinical laboratory scientists are skilled, certified professionals trained in the theoretical and practical aspects of clinical laboratory medicine - chemistry, hematology, microbiology, immunology, molecular pathology, and blood banking.
-Clinical Laboratory Scientists have various levels of responsibility - as staff technologists, research technologists, supervisors, managers, or educators -- and can work in a variety of settings, including hospitals, clinics, laboratories, and research centers.
+Clinical laboratory Scientists are skilled, certified professionals trained in the theoretical and practical aspects of clinical laboratory medicine – chemistry, hematology, microbiology, immunology, molecular pathology, and blood banking.
+Clinical Laboratory Scientists have various levels of responsibility – as staff technologists, research technologists, supervisors, managers, or educators – and can work in a variety of settings, including hospitals, clinics, laboratories, and research centers.
 Approximately 60 to 70 percent of all medical decisions regarding a patient's diagnosis and treatment, as well as their hospital admission and discharge, are based upon laboratory test results obtained by Clinical Laboratory Scientists.
 The Clinical Laboratory Science (CLS) program at MU is a unique collaboration with the University of Nebraska Medical Center in Omaha.
-The CLS program includes three years of prerequisite coursework, and 11 months in the clinical phase of the CLS program.
+The CLS program includes three years of pre-requisite coursework, and 11 months of clinical coursework.
 The clinical year begins during the third week of May, with 13 weeks of coursework and clinical lab rotations in a dedicated summer student lab facility at the University of Nebraska's Medical Center in Omaha.
-After the initial 13 weeks in the program, CLS students return to Columbia and complete their clinical laboratory rotations at one of three clinical sites, which include the University of Missouri Hospital and Clinics, Boyce and Bynum Pathology Laboratories, and Harry S. Truman Memorial Veteran's Hospital.
-Students graduate with a Bachelor of Health Science degree in Clinical and Diagnostic Sciences with emphasis in Clinical Laboratory Science from the University of Missouri with a Certificate in Medical Technology from the University of Nebraska Medical Center.
-Upon completion of the program, students are eligible to take the Medical Technology Licensure examination given by the American Society for Clinical Pathology (ASCP).
+After the initial 13 weeks in the program, CLS students return to Columbia and complete their clinical laboratory rotations at one of three local clinical sites.
+Students graduate with a Bachelor of Health Science (BHS) degree in Clinical and Diagnostic Sciences with an emphasis in Clinical Laboratory Science from the University of Missouri with a Certificate in Medical Technology from the University of Nebraska Medical Center.
+Upon completion of the program, students are eligible to challenge the Medical Technology credentialing examination administered by the American Society for Clinical Pathology (ASCP).
 The CLS program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) via its partnership with the NAACLS-accredited Clinical Laboratory science program of the University of Nebraska Medical Center.

 Major Program Requirements

 Students must complete the courses below with a grade of C- or higher to earn the BHS in Clinical and Diagnostic Sciences with an emphasis in Clinical Laboratory Science degree.
 In addition, students must meet degree and University requirements, including University general education.
-In addition to the degree requirements below, the CLS program requires an application, including an interview, and students are encouraged to work with an advisor in order to best structure the prerequisites and prepare for the program application.
+In addition to the degree requirements below, the CLS program requires an application, including an interview, and students are encouraged to work with an advisor in order to best structure the pre-requisites and prepare for the program application.
 The application process is competitive, and meeting minimum criteria does not guarantee admission.
-There are a limited number of clinical positions are available.
-A minimum 2.5 cumulative in addition to a math/science course G.P.A. are required to be considered for acceptance.
+There are a limited number of clinical positions available.
+A minimum 2.5 cumulative in addition to a math/science course GPA are required to be considered for acceptance.